Helpful-PMB/UpdateACH/Readme.md

 ### Software

-This software updates the Company Name and Company ID batch records in a properly formatted ACH file.
+This software updates all the Company Name and Company ID fields in the batch records of a properly formatted ACH file.

 ### Getting Starting